 Black fineliner pens are the basis of any Bullet Journal if you ask me.
 They are what help you create those sleek black lines in your tables and doodles.

-I tried quite a few fineliners and among my favorites are Sakura Pigma Micron.
+I tried quite a few fineliners, and among my favorites is Sakura Pigma Micron.
 I heard a lot from different Bullet Journalists that the best fineliner they ever tried was Faber Castell Pitt Artists Pen.

 Staedtler Pigment Liner $$

 Coming from a well-known and high-quality brand, the set of 6 will price each pen at around 1.6$USD.

 The wide choice of nib sizes allows for a lot of details in your drawings and doodles.

 - Pigment liner bonus sketch set of 6 line widths

 - 4+2 free pack in stand up easel case